top of page

 In her e-mail to the campus community on October 12, 2023, Campus vigil on Israel and Gaza, and the college president's role in the wake of world crises, President Maud S. Mandel offered a strong defense of institutional neutrality in adopting a policy for her office “not to send out campus-wide messages about domestic or international events or even natural disasters, no matter how tragic or painful”.

-Her rational closely parallels that of the Kalven Report on University’s Role in Political and Social Action which we believe the College should adopt as official policy.
+Her rationale closely parallels that of the Kalven Report on University’s Role in Political and Social Action which we believe the College should adopt as official policy.

 Please check out these sources to better understand our goals: